d3vilh/openvpn-ui/README.md

     <summary>Backup</summary>

 #### Backup
-To backup your PKI infrastructure, server, client configuration files and OpenVPN-UI DB you can use `backup.sh` script which is in [`build/assets` directory](build/assets/backup.sh) (since the release `0.6`).
+To backup your PKI infrastructure, server, client configuration files and OpenVPN-UI DB you can use `backup.sh` script which is in [`build/assets` directory](build/assets/backup.sh) (since the release `0.6`), it is also part of [openvpn-aws](https://github.com/d3vilh/openvpn-aws) and [Raspberry-Gateway](https://github.com/d3vilh/raspberry-gateway) projects (right in openvpn-server directory).

 Copy the script in your home directory(any directory in fact):
 ```shell